PMunch/notificatcher/README.md

 dwm and some other light-weight window managers have a status bar that supports reading the name of the root window and displaying it as a way of being able to add custom information to the bar.
-Nimdow also supports ANSI colours for this bar, so it's easy to customise it with some proper flare.
+Nimdow also supports ANSI colours for this bar, so it's easy to customise it with some proper flair.
 While writing my status bar script I figured it could be cool if it could simply flash any recent notification instead of showing system data.
 This would mean that I no longer had any annoying pop ups to deal with from dunst, and it would still be